Talha76/Editorials/Codeforces/Div4/Round#790.md

   Observing the statement we can find that, two wires have one crossing if and only if <img src="https://latex.codecogs.com/svg.image?i<j&space;\textit{&space;and&space;}a_i\geq&space;a_j" /> or
   <img src="https://latex.codecogs.com/svg.image?i>j&space;\textit{&space;and&space;}a_i\leq&space;a_j" />.
   But we need just one of the above conditions for counting crossings.
-Because if we count for both conditions then the answer is doubled.
+Because if we count for both conditions then we get twice of the answer.
 So we just take one of the conditions.

   So we can traverse for each of the `i` checking how many `j` meet the condition, which will take <img src="https://latex.codecogs.com/svg.image?O(n^2)" title="https://latex.codecogs.com/svg.image?O(n^2)" />, and we will get the answer.